 - Trekking shoes (prober boots with grip is recommended as trail are rough so you might twist your ankle)

 - Slipper or lightweight shoes (it is handy when you have done day trekking)

 - Cotton hiking shocks

 - Fast drying-camp towel (a towel for a shower so it's good to have one)

 - Body wipes (it comes in handy if you don't take shower, especially in higher altitudes where there are no showers)

 - Lip balm

-- Games such as playing cards, dice games, etc.( you can play it with your friends)
+- Games such as playing cards, dice games, etc.( you can play them with your friends)

 - Sunscreens (minimum of SPF 40 plus as in higher altitude sunlight are direct and more penetrating.

 - Mobile phone (you can use it as an alarm or communicate when it has a signal)